danielmao2019/Notes-in-Mathematics/README.md

 Notes that are being actively edited:
 * Functional Analysis
-* General Topology
+* Matrix Theory

-Last update of the README: December 13th, 2021
+Last update of the README: January 11th, 2021